cycle/docs/advanced/pagination.md

 # Pagination
 You are able to paginate any of `Cycle\ORM\Select` objects using two basic methods `limit` and `offset`.
-In addition to that, the package `spiral/pagination` defines set of basic interfaces which will allow you to easier integrate Cycle to your application.
+In addition to that, the package `spiral/pagination` defines a set of basic interfaces which will allow you to easier integrate Cycle to your application.

 ## Example
 To paginate simple User select: